xspec/xspec/CONTRIBUTING.md

 # Code Conventions

-## Git commit messages
+## Pull request titles

-We use [Semantic Pull Requests](https://probot.github.io/apps/semantic-pull-requests/) to enforce conventions in commit messages and pull requests and we follow the [Angular Coding Conventions](https://www.commit-lint.com/conventions).
-If you raise a pull request without using one of the valid prefixes for type in your last commit, the automatic checks in the pull request will report an error.
+We use [Semantic Pull Requests](https://probot.github.io/apps/semantic-pull-requests/) to enforce conventions in pull request titles and we follow the Angular Coding Conventions (`<type>(<scope>): <subject>`).
+If you raise a pull request without using one of the valid prefixes in your pull request title, the automatic checks in the pull request will report an error.

+This convention is enforced only in the pull request title.
+Each commit message in the pull request are not required to follow the convention, although you're still encouraged to apply the same convention to each commit message.

+### Type

 These are the valid prefixes for type (see also [the Angular documentation](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type)):